-An engineer is assigned to maintain and monitor four remote radio stations that relay very important communication data between builders of electrical lines.
-These stations need to maintain a connection even at a lower connection speed.
+An engineer is assigned to maintain and monitor four remote radio stations that relay very important communications data between builders of electrical lines.
+These stations need to maintain a connection, even at a lower connection speed.
 The location of stations varies from the southern point of the US to the most northerly point of Canada.

-All the stations are controlled with computers running Windows OS.
-So, the MSP360 Managed Remote Desktop agent can be installed on each computer.
+All the stations are controlled by computers running the Windows OS.
+So, the Connect Managed agent can be installed on every computer.
 Our servers are located across most of the Amazon AWS regions, so we maintain good latency.
 After installing the agent, several functions are available.

 - Parallel connection.
-You can connect to all stations and observe all of them at once, for example, on your second screen as a separate window.
-Then, you’ll see if something goes wrong and there will be no need to switch from one station to another.
+You can connect to all the stations and observe all of them at once, for example on your second screen as a separate window.
+You’ll then see if something goes wrong and there will be no need to switch from one station to another.

 - Sound monitoring.
-Managed Remote Desktop can transfer both picture and sound from remote computers, so it is not necessary to stare at screens.
-If the station has a specific sound signal for an emergency situation, you will be able to hear it.
-This feature enables automatically.
+MSP360 Connect Managed can transfer both picture and sound from remote computers, so you don’t have to just stare at screens.
+If the station has a specific sound signal for an emergency situation, you’ll be able to hear it.
+This feature is enabled automatically.

-As you can see, with Managed Remote Desktop, you can master specific tasks without effort.
+As you can see, with MSP360 Connect Managed, you can master specific tasks without effort.

-Managed Remote Desktop is a highly customizable solution that is suitable for many situations.
+MSP360 Connect Managed is a highly customizable solution that is suitable for many situations.
 With it, you can manage both ordinary and out-of-the-usual cases with the same ease.
 The solution provides the ability to work as a team, flexibility of installation, and a large variety of features that allow you to change the configuration according to your particular needs.